• Skip to primary navigation

 Next, use of pair of scissors to trim off the excess pie crust.
 Then use a fork to prick the bottom of your pie crust.

-Pile all your apples onto the pie crust, trying to make sure there aren't any large gaps!
+Pile all your apple slices onto your bottom crust, trying to make sure there aren’t any large gaps!

-For the top crust, you can 'choose your adventure' and make the pie as simple or decorative as you want!
+You can make the top of your pie as simple or as decorative as you want!

 If you're short on time, top the pie with a single layer of pastry and cut a few 'vents' in the middle to allow air to escape while it's baking.
 Or you can turn the pastry into a crumble to make an apple crumble pie or skip it altogether and make my vegan apple tart.

-To see how I made a lattice design, check out the video in this blog post (at the top of the post or in the gray recipe card at the bottom).
+To see how I made a lattice design, check out the video in this blog post!

 Four image collage of assembling apple pie.